wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Confirm Recovery Postcard

 The recovery postcard can contain the recovery code and multiple PUK values at one printed card.
-Due to security reasons, this kind of recovery code cannot be used for the recovery operation before user confirms its delivery.
+Due to security reasons, this kind of recovery code cannot be used for the recovery operation before user confirms its physical delivery.
 To confirm such recovery code, use following code:

 ```java
 // 2FA signature with possession factor is required